 At its core, the DPDP Act is built on two principles:

-- Personal data must be used only for the lawful purpose for which it is collected
+- Personal data must be used only for the purpose for which it is collected

-Before DPDP, residents had limited legal options if their data was misused.
+It is important to understand that before DPDP, owners / residents, etc. had limited legal options if their data was misused.
 With DPDP, clear accountability, penalties, and grievance mechanisms now exist.

 Why DPDP Is Critical for RWAs and Management Committees